mezzio/mezzio-cors/docs/book/v1/middleware.md

 - Which Headers are provided in the response?
 - Which HTTP Methods are accepted by that Endpoint?

-## CORS request
+## CORS Request

 The CORS request is the actual request.
 That request SHOULD to be already verified.
 If its not verified by a previous [Preflight request](#preflight-request), the request will be aborted with a `403 Forbidden` response.

 ## Configuration

 There are 2 ways of configuring CORS in your project.
 Either create a global configuration file like `cors.global.php` or add a route specific configuration.

 On the project level, you can only configure the following Headers: